What does your name mean?

 I think it’s brilliant.
 It makes it harder for musicians to make money, but I think it emphasises that music should be for all – not just for the rich.
 It’s also had huge positive impact on live music as the only way to make money as a musician is through live performances.

 Which famous person, alive or dead, would you have dinner with – and why?

 Johnny Cash.
-He was my first idol as a kid and it’s always amazed me, to the extent of confusion, how much he could (past tense, he very dead) empathise with people he’d never met.
-He could sing on the subject of a man waiting to be hung and I, as a six year old, could empathise.
+He was my first idol as a kid and it’s always amazed me, to the extent of confusion, how much he could (past tense, he very dead) empathize with people he’d never met.
+He could sing on the subject of a man waiting to be hung and I, as a six year old, could empathize.
 He’s also 6 foot 2.

 Off the Record is and always will be a free platform, but if you like what we do here and want to contribute to the production of future content then you can do so by donating to our PayPal or Ko-Fi.